Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 Follow the instructions in [prepare-images](prepare_images.md#artifacts-created) to get the artifacts for `management-node-images`.
 For the image with the `configuration_group_name` matching
 `Management_Worker`, get the values for `final_image_id` and `configuration`.

-1. Upgrade/rebuild worker nodes
+1. Upgrade/rebuild worker nodes.
 Worker nodes are automatically rebuilt using Argo workflows.
 If rebuilding multiple worker nodes at once, see [this page](../../node_management/Rebuild_NCNs/Rebuild_NCNs.md#restrictions) for restrictions.

     (`ncn-m001#`) Rebuild worker node.